Do American Indians celebrate the 4th of July?

 In response to this policy of cultural and religious suppression, some tribes saw in the 4th of July and the commemoration of American independence a chance to continue their own important ceremonies.
 Superintendents and agents justified allowing reservations to conduct ceremonies on the 4th of July as a way for Indians to learn patriotism to the United States and to celebrate its ideals.
 That history is why a disproportionate number of American Indian tribal gatherings take place on or near the 4th of July and are often the social highlights of the year.
 Over time these cultural ceremonies became tribal homecomings.
 American Indian veterans in particular were welcomed home as modern-day warriors.
 The Navajo Tribe of Arizona and Pawnee of Oklahoma are two examples of tribes that use the 4th of July as an occasion to honor their tribal veterans.

-The Pawnee Indian Veterans Homecoming Pow Wow recognizes returning veterans.
+Pawnee Indian Homecoming recognizes returning veterans.
 Pawnee, Oklahoma.
-The 68th annual Pawnee homecoming takes place July 3 through 6, 2014.
+This year's homecoming takes place July 4 through 7.
 Photo courtesy of Pius Spottedhorsechief, vice president of the Pawnee Indian Veterans.
 Used with permission.

 During these celebrations, tribal flag songs and veterans’ songs are sung.
 More than 12,000 American Indians served during World War I, and after the war, the American flag began to be given a prominent position at American Indian gatherings, especially those held on the 4th of July.
 This symbol of patriotism and national unity is carried into powwow and rodeo arenas today.
 It is extremely important to note that before the Reservation Era, when most Indians saw the American flag coming toward their villages and camps, it symbolized conflict, death, and destruction.